jvde-github/AIS-catcher-docs/docs/installation/ubuntu-debian.md

 ```
 To access it, open your web browser and navigate to your Raspberry Pi's IP address on port 8110 (for example, `http://zerowh:8110`).

-> The input configuration for AIS-catcher is quite flexible and allows for some complex configuration.
-This is not fully embedded in the UI in first instance.
-Therefore, the menus only work with our starting config JSON or any version amended by
-> the UI.
-Once, the configuration files are manually edited, certain functionality will not be available.
->
-> You can still set the settings in the Advanced section of the Web UI by editing the parameters there.
-Also controlling the process (viewing the log and starting and stopping) is availaible.
+> Please note that once you manually edit the AIS-catcher configuration files, certain simplified Web  UI features (such as one-click or wizard-like configuration menus) will no longer be available.
+However, you can still configure advanced settings via the Web UI and manage AIS-catcher by viewing logs or starting and stopping the service.

 ---